March 1, 2015 —

 walking beam that raised and lowered the cable tool.

-Restoration of the boiler from Pico is credited to the late Cecil Wayne Wilson, an oil man who once worked in the Newhall area.
+The California Oil Museum in Santa Paula credits the restoration of the boiler from Pico to the late Cecil Wayne Wilson, an oil man who once worked in the Newhall area.
 Signage with the boiler reads:

 In Memory of Cecil Wayne Wilson